 How To Install Flutter On Mac

-In this tutorial, we will see How To Install Flutter On Mac.
-Flutter allows us to make build beautiful native apps on iOS and Android from the single codebase.
-Flutter’s widget architecture incorporates all the critical platform differences such as scrolling, navigation, icons and fonts to provide full native performance on both iOS and Android devices.
+Flutter allows us to make build beautiful native apps on iOS and Android from a single codebase.
+Flutter’s widget architecture incorporates all the critical platform differences such as scrolling, navigation, icons, and fonts to provide full native performance on both iOS and Android devices.

 Delight your users with Flutter’s built-in beautiful Material Design and Cupertino (iOS-flavor) widgets, rich motion APIs, smooth, natural scrolling, and platform awareness.